jwebmeister/tacspeak/README.md

 #### Steps:

 1. Clone this repo into a folder, e.g. `Tacspeak/`.
-2. Download a pre-trained Kaldi model .zip from the [latest release](https://github.com/jwebmeister/tacspeak/releases/latest/) and extract into the cloned project folder, e.g. `Tacspeak/kaldi_model/`.
+2. Download a pre-trained Kaldi model .zip from the [latest release](https://github.com/jwebmeister/tacspeak/releases/latest/) and extract into the cloned project folder, e.g. `Tacspeak/kaldi_model/` after extraction.
 3. Open the `Tacspeak/` folder in PowerShell (or equivalent).
 4. Strongly recommended to use a virtual environment, e.g.
     - create within `Tacspeak` folder: `python -m venv "./.venv"`